-Rabies is a viral disease that is transmitted to humans via animal contact, known as a zoonotic disease.
-It has the largest impact on Asian and African populations, causing an estimated 55,000 deaths every year worldwide.
+Rabies is a viral disease that is transmitted to humans via animal contact and is therefore classified as a zoonotic disease.
+Rabies has the largest impact on Asian and African populations and causes an estimated 59,000 deaths every year worldwide.

 Dog bites are the most common source of rabies transmission and human deaths as a result of the disease.
-Young children are particularly likely to come into contact with the rabies virus as a result of contact with infected animals, accounting for up to 40% of bites from animals that may be infected with the virus.
+Young children are particularly likely to come into contact with the rabies virus as a result of contact with infected animals.

-A vaccination is available to be administered following suspected exposure to the virus, such as after an animal bite.
-Since the introduction of the vaccine the number of rabies death has continued to decrease each year.
+A vaccination against rabies is available to be administered following a suspected exposure to the virus, such as after an animal bite.
+Since the initial introduction of the vaccine, the number of rabies deaths has continued to decrease each year.
 Throughout the world, more than 15 million people are vaccinated after being bitten by animals suspected to carry the rabies virus, which is expected to save hundreds of thousands of lives every year.

 Asia and Africa

 In addition, some cultural beliefs have an impact on the medical treatment sought.
-For example, it is a popular belief in India that a dog bite causes a puppy to be placed inside the human body that needs to be removed with the help of local witch doctor medicine.
-As a result, there is often a delay before someone potentially exposed to rabies is able to access the post-exposure vaccination, which is particularly time sensitive and only works if administered shortly after the bite.
-For this reason, a higher proportion people bitten do not access the vaccine in time and may die from the disease.
+For example, it is a popular belief in India that a dog bite causes a puppy to be placed inside the human body that needs to be removed with the help of local witch-doctor medicine.
+As a result, there is often a delay before someone potentially exposed to rabies is able to access the post-exposure vaccination, which is particularly time-sensitive and only works if administered shortly after the bite.
+For this reason, a higher proportion of people who have been bitten do not access the vaccine in time and may die from the disease.

 Americas and Europe

-Rabies was once very prevalent among countries in Europe and America, and is thought to be of European origin.
+Rabies was once very prevalent among countries in Europe and the Americas and is thought to be of European origin.
 However, the impact that rabies has on the populations residing in these areas has greatly reduced since the introduction of public health measures to control the transmission of rabies virus.

-These interventions have included wide use of vaccinations for the vast majority of domestic animals and access to post-exposure vaccinations for humans that suspect they have been in contact with the virus.
-As a result, in the past century the incidence of rabies deaths has dropped significantly and continues to do so.
+These interventions have included widespread use of vaccinations for the vast majority of domestic animals, as well as access to post-exposure vaccinations for humans that suspect they have been in contact with the virus.
+As a result, in the past century, the incidence of rabies deaths has dropped significantly and continues to do so in these nations.